snaplet/postgres-wasm/packages/pg-browser/README.md

 1. Go the `http://localhost:3000?boot=true`

-2. Once the boot is completed, clear the cache running `echo 3 > /proc/sys/vm/drop_caches && reset`
+2. Once the boot is completed, clear the cache running:
+ `echo 3 > /proc/sys/vm/drop_caches && echo 3 > /proc/sys/kernel/printk && reset`

 3. Save the state to a file clicking the `Save state to file` button